celine-hsieh/Hand_Gesture_Training--yolov4/README.md

 | Pause | ✊ | Pause the current command action |
 | Cancel | 🤞 | Cancel the current voice command and re-identify |

+* Situation simulation:
+    Suppose there is an operational situation where materials need to be moved from A (x=10,y=10,z=0) to B (x=20,y=20,z=0).
 Factory moving situation

+* Operation process:
+    1. Manually input material point and destination point position on the user interface, and click the initialization command such as servo on.

+    2. After the mechanical equipment is ready, enter the following sequence in front of the camera: "☝" -> "👎" -> "✊" -> "✌" ->"🤏" -> "🤙" -> "👎" -> "✊" -> "✌"

     ***What is Euclidean Geometry?***
 Log in to Google Drive and get image, xml and py files Prepare the corresponding environment